Yonder Alonso: Cincinnati Reds

 In 2008, Alonso was drafted for the second time with the seventh overall pick by the Cincinnati Reds.
-He signed a major-league contract with the Reds worth $4.55 million through 2012.
+He signed with the Reds for $4.55 million.

-Alonso made his Minor League debut on August 26, 2008 for the Class A Sarasota Reds against the Clearwater Threshers.
-He went 1-for-3 with a double and a walk.
-In just six games for the A-Advanced Reds that year, he went 6-for-19 with two RBIs.
+Alonso made his Minor League debut on August 26, 2008, for the High–A Sarasota Reds against the Clearwater Threshers.
+He went 1–for–3 with a double and a walk.
+In just six games for Sarasota, he went 6–for–19 with two RBI.

-After the 2008 season, he joined the Waikiki BeachBoys of the Hawaii Winter Baseball league and hit .308 with four home runs and 21 RBIs in 29 games.
-He had 32 hits in 104 at-bats.
+After the 2008 season, Alonso joined the Waikiki BeachBoys of the Hawaii Winter Baseball league and hit .308 with four home runs and 21 RBI in 29 games.
+He had 32 total hits in 104 at–bats.

 Alonso entered the 2009 season ranked as the number one overall prospect in the Reds organization by Baseball America.
-He started the season with Sarasota, played 49 games, and hit .303 in 175 at-bats with seven home runs, 13 doubles, and 38 RBIs.
-After receiving a promotion to Class AA Carolina, he hit .295 in 105 at-bats, with 11 doubles, two home runs, and 14 RBIs over 29 games.
+He started the season with Sarasota, played 49 games, and hit .303 in 175 at–bats with seven home runs, 13 doubles, and 38 RBI.
+After receiving a promotion to the Double–A Carolina Mudcats, he hit .295 in 105 at–bats, with 11 doubles, two home runs, and 14 RBI over 29 games.
 He also played for the Peoria Saguaros of the Arizona Fall League in 2009, .267 in 23 games.

 Alonso started 2010 in Carolina playing left field, as he was blocked at first base in Cincinnati by Joey Votto.
-In May, Alonso was promoted to the Triple-A Louisville Bats where he played 82 of his 101 games at first base, hitting .296 with 12 home runs.
-Alonso was called up by the Reds on September 1 as the rosters expanded.
+In May, Alonso was promoted to the Triple–A Louisville Bats where he played 82 of his 101 games at first base, hitting .296 with 12 home runs.
+Alonso was called up by the Reds on September 1 after the rosters expanded.
 He made his major league debut that day, pinch hitting for Brandon Phillips.
-On September 4, 2010, in his second at bat as a pinch hitter, Alonso doubled off St. Louis Cardinals pitcher Mike MacDougal for his first major league hit, and scored his first major league run that inning.
+On September 4, in his second at bat as a pinch hitter, Alonso doubled off St. Louis Cardinals pitcher Mike MacDougal for his first major league hit, and scored his first major league run that inning.

-Alonso began the 2011 season at Triple-A, playing the majority of his games in left field and batting .296.
-On July 26, 2011, Alonso was recalled to the Cincinnati Reds after they traded Johnny Gomes.
+Alonso began the 2011 season at Triple–A, playing the majority of his games in left field and batting .296.
+On July 26, 2011, Alonso was recalled to the Reds after they traded Jonny Gomes.
 He served mostly as a pinch hitter, picking up 98 plate appearances over 47 games and batting .330 with a .943 OPS.
 Alonso made 14 starts in left field and one each at first and third base.
 Alonso was projected as a left fielder for the Reds in 2012, although he struggled defensively at the position during 2011.